cloudflare/cloudflare-docs/content/cloudflare-one/email-security/detection-settings/impersonation-registry.md

 {{<Aside type="note">}}

-If you added a user to the impersonation registry, and the user was manually added to the Email Security directory, you cannot remove the user from the **Impersonation registry** tab itself.
+If you added a user to the impersonation registry, and the user was manually added to the Email Security directory, you cannot remove the user from the **Impersonation registry**.
 To remove the user:

 1. Select **Directories** on the sidebar.
 2. Select the directory where your user is allocated.